Basumari/whiteout_guide/BEAR_TRAP/GUIDE_EN.md

 - **Rally Leaders**: Use your three strongest heroes with offensive skills.
 - **Rally Members**: Join multiple rallies using **Jessie**, **Jasser**, **Seo-yoon**, or **Jeronimo** as your lead hero (first hero slot) to boost overall damage.
 If this is not possible, do **not** use any heroes.
 - **Use Squad Presets**: Save your hero and troop configurations in squad presets to join and create rallies faster with fewer mistakes.
-(See preset guide //TODO add link)
+[See preset guide](https://outof.games/realms/whiteoutsurvival/guides/473-how-to-setup-troops-formations-in-whiteout-survival/)

 ---